JosephJackels/OS-Projects/README.md

 ![Example Output - scheduler timing](Scheduling/ExOutput.png)

+View the [report pdf](Scheduling/report.pdf) for graphs and tables showing how this scheduling perfmormed compared to how it was expected to.

 ### Project 3 - The Null Pointer and Other Tricks

 The aim of this project is to cause the OS to generate and exception when a program tries to dereference a null pointer, and to rearrange a processes address space so that the stack is on the high end growing downwards.